 Officer charged with on-duty assault

-Our Professional Standards Section, in consultation with the Crown Prosecution Service in Edmonton, has charged an officer with assault in connection with an on-duty incident.
+The Calgary Police Service has charged an officer with assault causing bodily harm in connection with an on-duty incident.

-Constable Benjamin Zampa is charged with one count of assault in connection with this incident.
+Constable Jameson KOOISTRA, 31, is charged with one count of assault causing bodily harm in connection with this incident.
 He has been assigned to administrative duties and his status will be reviewed as appropriate.
-He has worked for the Service for four years.
+He has worked for the Service for three years.